Navigation Menu

 One of the methods used by criminal investigation departments has been to collect various types of information and compile personal registers.
 The Crime Research Centre’s Distinguishing Features Office collected a variety of information of criminals, including fingerprints, photographs and a card file of nicknames.

-Photo The Police Museum, the Crime Museum collection
+Photo the Police Museum, the Crime Museum collection

 Download image (1.3 MB)